aabdmaa/AI-Gen-Detector/README.md

-Hello!
-Here is a repository of all my personal projects.

-The Demo.py file is my AI Generation Detection Project in Python.
+The Demo.py file is my AI Generation Detection Project in Python that classifies code samples based on diﬃculty and detect AI-generated content.